vjesticalab/VLabApp/doc/docs/general/tutorial.md

 Select "Z-Projection" from the left panel.
 Add the registered bright-field image (`smp01_BF_vRG.ome.tif`) to the list of input files (use the <kbd>Add files</kbd> button below the list or drag and drop the files from an external file manager).

 By default, the output file (Z-projected image) is saved in the same folder as the input image.
 To save in another folder, check the "Use custom folder" checkbox in the "Output" panel and specify an output folder in the text box (use the <kbd>Browse</kbd> button, or drag and drop a folder from an external file manager).
-For this tutorial, we will keep the default "Use input image folder".
+For this tutorial, we will keep the default "Use input folder".
 The output filename will correspond to the input filename with an additional `_vPR<ref><range><proj>` suffix, where `<ref>` is the reference Z-section (`b` for best focus or `f` for fixed range), `<range>` is the range of Z-sections (one integer for range around Z-section with best focus or two integers  min and max separated by a `-` for fixed Z-section range) and `<proj>` is the projection type (`none`, `max`, `min`, `mean`, `median` or `std`).
 The resulting output filename is shown below the suffix.
 It is not possible to set a user defined suffix in this module.

 The "Options" panel contains several options specific to the this module (see [Z-Projection module](../zprojection_module/reference.md) for more information).
 Set the "Projection range" to "Z section with best focus" to keep only the Z section with best focus.